How London's gold and silver prices are "Fixed"

 The setting, or "fix", of the gold price in London dates back to 1919, originally involving NM Rothschild & Sons, Mocatta & Goldsmid, Samuel Montagu & Co, Pixley & Abell and Sharps & Wilkins.
 Silver price setting started in 1897.

-Currently, gold fixing happens twice a day by teleconference with five banks: Bank of Nova Scotia-ScotiaMocatta (BNS.TO), Barclays Bank Plc, Deutsche Bank AG, HSBC Bank USA HBA_pf.N, NA and Société Générale (SOGN.PA).
+Currently, gold fixing happens twice a day by teleconference with five banks: Bank of Nova Scotia-ScotiaMocatta, Barclays Bank Plc, Deutsche Bank AG, HSBC Bank USA, NA and Société Générale.
 The fixings are used to determine prices globally.

 Chairmanship of the Gold Fixing rotates annually among the member banks.